gitlabadm/devstandard/doc/source/gitlab/admin.rst

 Administration
 ===============

 There is for GitLab Administrator.
 How to install/configure/upgrade/maintain GitLab.
+If you chose gitlab.com to host your source code, then you can ignore this secion.

 Install